delphix/mariadb-plugin/docs/docs/Linking/Manual_Ingestion_Mode.md

 ### Pre-Requisites

 - Staging environment must be added to Delphix.
-- A Source Config must be created on the staging environment-MySQL repository.
+- A Source Config must be created on the staging environment-MariaDB repository.
 - <span class="code_title">[Recommended] </span>
-  As every  organization's MySQL configuration is different, Delphix expects a starter *my.cnf* file to be present in Delphix Toolkit Directory when creating a staging database.
+  As every  organization's MariaDB configuration is different, Delphix expects a starter *my.cnf* file to be present in Delphix Toolkit Directory when creating a staging database.
   Delphix will use this *my.cnf* file and modify it as per the configuration provided during the the dsource creation process.